 Step 1.
 Select a specific hard disk or location.

 Choose the drive or partition where you deleted files.
 You can also select a specific location to scan, e.g. Recycle Bin, Desktop, or a folder.
-Then, click the Scan button to start finding files.
+Then, click the "Search for Lost Data" button to start finding files.

 Step 2.
 Start a quick or advanced scan for lost data.

-The time to scan depends on your file size and the health of your disk.
-When the scan is complete, you can see the detailed scan results, and you can filter the files according to the file types.
+When the scan is complete, you can see the detailed scan results, and you can filter the files or search them in the search box, which is the fastest way to find the target file.

 Step 3.
 Preview and recover the files you need.

 You can determine whether the scanned file is the one you want.
-Then, click the "Recover" button to save the recovered files.
+Then, click the "Recover" button to save the recovered files to local storage or Cloud drive.

 select a location and click scan